linfan/spring-loaded/README.md

 #### Springboot

-For springboot application, only unarchived jars are supported:
+For springboot application, you have to unarchived the jar, otherwise the class file replacement won't work:

 ```bash
 jar xf app.jar